e2b-dev/E2B/README.md

 ```
 yarn supabase start
 ```

+> Local Supabase runs in the background - to stop in you have to run `yarn supabase stop`.

 ### 3. Add env vars
 Copy [`.env.example`](.env.example) file to [`.env`](.env) in the top directory and fill the following variables: